amarnadh19/books/AzureStorage.md

 - **Geo-Replication data Transfer costs:** This charge only applies to accounts with Geo-replication configured, including GRS and RA-GRS.
 It occurs per GB

 - **Outbound data transfer costs:** Outbound data transfers (data transfered out of an Azure region) incur billing for bandwidth usage on a per GB basis, Consistent with General-purpose storage accounts.

+- **Changing the storage tier:** Changing the account storage tier from cool to hot incurs a charge equal to reading all the data existing in the storage account.
+However, changing the account storage from Hot to Cool incurs a charge equal to writing all the data into the cool tier (GPv2 accounts only).

 ## Azure Blob storage